ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 ### <span class="custom-heading" data-id="1">My RX and TX are bound, but FC is not responding to inputs, and I can only see 10 Telemetry sensors</span>

 ???
 Note "My RX and TX are bound, but FC is not responding to inputs, and I can only see 10 Telemetry sensors"
-    Check whether you have wired the receiver correctly and that Rx and Tx wires aren't swapped.
+    Check whether you have wired the receiver correctly and that RX and TX wires aren't swapped.

     Also, check that you have the correct SerialRX configuration.
 You might want to revisit the [FC Preparation](receivers/configuring-fc.md#serial-rx-setup) page for the Flight Controller setup.